Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 A Graphite Platen Pad

 You can use an additional graphite platen pad to reduce friction between the platen and the belt.
-What it does is it makes the belt slide more efficiently, and this, in turn, requires less power making it less likely to slow significantly during use.
+What it does it makes the belt slide more efficiently, and this, in turn, requires less power making it less likely to slow significantly during use.

 The belt also stays cooler, and this makes it last longer.
 The pad also dampens vibrations and makes the platen flatter.